krishna4a6av/Wallpapers/README.md

 My collections of wallpapers.
-I treied to segregate them to best of my aility.
+I treied to segregate them to best of my ability.

 --Will add more themes, check back for them later!